Our school is a Church of England Voluntary Controlled School, and as such our aims include a Mission Statement which is:-

 Values for Life: courage; creativity; peace; trust; compassion; friendship; humility; respect & reverence; wisdom; perseverance; service; responsibility.

 We strengthen links with parents by sharing with them the Value in Focus each term/or half term.
-A Home School Values sheet is sent home full of fun activities for the family to do alongside topics to stimulate discussion and refection.
-We have a Values Tree in our School library (see picture below) and each term the children write their ‘thanks’ or thoughts/prayers which go on the tree.
-They also write prayers for assembly linked to the Value.
-For example in summer 2014 our tree focussed on the value Thankfulness, in Autumn 2014 we will be looking at Service, also Courage and self- sacrifice to coincide with our school focus on WW1.
+Each term the children write their ‘thanks’ or thoughts/prayers and they also write prayers for assembly/class linked to that Value.
+For example in 2018 we have focused on Peace and Courage to coincide with our school focus on WW1.